josherrickson/commoncode/README.md

 tutorials and guides online, e.g. [Github Guides](https://guides.github.com).

 It is possible to contribute to repositories on Github via the website, without using Git locally.
-While I generally am opposed to this, since this repository does not testing or compiling, it should be fine.
+While I generally am opposed to this, since this repository does not require testing or compiling, it should be fine.

 ## License